aprilmayjune135/42_miniRT/README.md

 ## Features
 * This project is written in `C` (based on school requirement).
 * Based on scene input _(image size, object/camera position and etc., see [here](#scene-input-file))_, this program will open a window and render the image.
-* Keyboard and mouse interactivity are implemented:
+* Keyboard and mouse interactivity are implemented to change viewer perspective.
 * Following basic shapes are implemented:<br />
     `Plane` | `Sphere` | `Cylinder` | `Square` | `Triangle` | `Cube` | `Pyramid` | `Cone`
 * Following effects are implemented:<br />